 Now, we’ll take a look at the more general supplemental essay prompts.
 You only need to pick one of these prompts for your application.

-If you are having trouble deciding on a prompt, try writing a rough draft for each of them.
+If you are having trouble deciding on a prompt, try writing a rough draft for each of them (or any number of them that you’d like to try out).

 Once you read through your drafts, it will become easier to see which prompt provides the best platform for you to make your mark on the admissions committee.

-Before getting into the individual prompts, here’s a quick reminder: Try not to overthink these essay prompts.
+Before diving into the individual prompts, here’s a quick reminder: Try not to overthink these essays.
 In most cases, they are as straightforward as they seem.

 What’s your favorite word and why?